 We are flooded with emotions at the holidays.
 We can get caught up in the moment.
 We can get stressed out.
 When we are overwhelmed with stress, we look toward temporary solutions to provide relief.
 And relief can take on many forms like over-eating, drinking, resistance to exercise, and mindless scrolling through social media.
-As such, stress management is keystone habit to focus on at this time of year.
+As such, a keystone habit to focus on at this time of year is stress management.
 All behavior change starts with effective stress management.
 We talked last week about using positive psychology to help manage stress, but let’s take a look at some holiday-specific stress management tips.

 Holiday Stress Management Tips

 - Maintain high velocity, not high speed.
 Speed is just how fast you move.
 Velocity is how fast you’re going in a specific direction.
 With the added responsibilities around the holidays, plan your movements out, so you move with purpose.
 Make a list of everything you need to do.
 Get it out of your head and on to paper.
 Schedule tasks on your calendar so you have time dedicated time set aside for the things you need to do rather than just doing them when you have bits of time available.
 Recommended reading: Getting Things Done by David Allen.

 - Reject the idea of a perfect gift.
 Reject the idea that the only way to do the holidays right is to spend a certain amount of money.
 You may already be experiencing financial stress, and the holidays add more pressure around delivering for your family by getting the perfect gift, throwing the perfect party, being the perfect family.
 These ideals do not exist.
 Reject the idea that you have to do the holidays “right” in financial terms.
 Also, know that you are not alone.
 A Healthline survey of 2000 people found that 62% of people were either “somewhat” or “very” stressed around the holidays.
 We compare ourselves to an ideal that doesn’t exist and stress ourselves out trying to reach this unattainable goal.